cicdguy/playq-2019/README.md

 ## Other information

+* Not tested with a real AWS account.
+Why?
+I ran out of credit/debit cards and email accounts to create a new free tier account :sob:.
+Only tested with `terraform validate` and `terraform plan`
 * Table of vars created with [`terraform-docs`](https://github.com/segmentio/terraform-docs)
 * Code formatting done with `terraform fmt`
 * Made with :heart: for the [PlayQ](https://www.playq.com/) Engineering Exercise